Makhanda, South Africa: Name change

 The name "Grahamstown" originated from the Cape Hottentot Corps in the Zuurveld's Commander of the Regiment, Colonel John Graham, who, in June 1812, oversaw the construction on the corps' new headquarters, located on the site of the present Church Square.
 Grahamstown went on to become a religious, military, administrative, judicial, and educational centre for the surrounding region of Albany.

 Arts and Culture Minister Nathi Mthethwa announced the name change from Grahamstown in the Government Gazette No. 641 of 29 June 2018.
 The purpose of gazetting was to publicise the minister's decision for objections or comments by 28 July 2018.

 Prompted by a Truth and Reconciliation Commission recommendation that geographic features, including geographical names, be renamed as a "symbolic reparation to address an unjust past", a proposal was for the town to be renamed after Makhanda, in recognition of his failed attack against the settlement's garrison in 1819.
-On 2 October 2018, Grahamstown was officially renamed Makhanda in the memory of Makhanda.
+On 2 October 2018, Grahamstown was officially renamed Makhanda.
+Both names are used.